-Raise the Stakes: The Ultimate Guide to Building Suspense in a Plot
+How to Raise the Stakes: The Ultimate Guide to Building Suspense

 - Add a time bomb

-When you’re finished, post your work in the comments and get some feedback from the community.
+When you’re finished, post your work in the Pro Practice Workshop here and get some feedback from the community.
 Don’t forget to provide feedback for your fellow writers!